moisesrsantos/tsmorph_aequitas/README.md

 The raw results are in the "./results/" folder.

-In this folder we have two subfolders referring to the two forecasting algorithms: "./results/LSTM" and "./results/DeepAR".
+This folder has two subfolders referring to the two forecasting algorithms: "./results/LSTM" and "./results/DeepAR."

 The main subfolders of these experiments are: